-As a measure of the sustainability of IFFIm's finances, we can compare IFFIm's outstanding debt to the value of remaining pledges.
+As a measure of the sustainability of IFFIm's finances, we can compare IFFIm's outstanding debt to the value of the remaining pledges.
 Because we consider donor obligations as analogous to capital contributions in MDBs, this yields a ratio analogous to the callable capital-to-total debt ratio.
 In the specific case of IFFIm, we consider the nominal value of the donors' remaining pledges as a measure of callable capital.
-As of year-end 2022, IFFIm compared favorably with most of our rating universe, including other highly rated MDBs (see Exhibit 7).
+As of year-end 2023, IFFIm compared favorably with most of the credits we rate, including other highly rated MDBs (see Exhibit 8).

-Exhibit 7
+Exhibit 8

-Donor pledges showcase significant donor support

-(Callable capital as a percentage of total debt, latest data available)
+Donor pledges demonstrate significant donor support (Callable capital as a percentage of total debt, latest data available)